top of page

 Embrace Beige Foods 🤍

-Plain foods like white toast, crackers, and rice may be easier to tolerate when nausea strikes.
-While they may not be the most nutrient-dense, they still provide some fibre, calcium, and iron.
 On days when you feel better, try topping toast with nut butter, avocado, or cream cheese for an extra nutrient boost.
-There is also research to suggest that including protein with meals can help alleviate symptoms so pair those beige foods when possible!
+There is also research to suggest that including protein with meals can help alleviate symptoms too so pair those beige foods if you can manage them.

 Ginger